gdiegel/writing-public/neo_problem_spring.md

 }
 ```

-If your application for example allows HTTP Basic authentication, you can to add the filter including the custom entry point to your spring-security configuration like so:
+If your application allows HTTP Basic authentication, you can to add the filter including the custom entry point to your spring-security configuration like so:

 ```java
 @Configuration